james-stevens/powerdns-webui/README.md

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp which allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.
-You can clone the project, if you want, but this only file you need in order to add a complete WebUI to your PowerDNS Server.
+You can clone the project, if you want, but this is the only file you need in order to add a complete WebUI to your PowerDNS Server.

 It is primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should handle native / slave zones OK.
 If you are using this webapp for slave / native, please let me know if there are features it needs.

 `htdocs/min.html` is a minified version of the same file, minified using `python -m jsmin index.html > min.html`

+Becuase of the security limitations of the PowerDNS Rest/API, this is intended as a SysAdmin tool only - see the **Security** Section below.

+A critial design goal was to ensure that the data you see has come live from the server, and you have a single click button in the navigation bar that will reload the data you are seeing.

+The only exception to this is occasionally when the `NSEC3PARAM` value is displayed on the DNSSEC page.

 # Status